MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/ports.md

 ###  <a name="BKMK_PortsDist_MP"></a> Distribution Point -- > Management Point
  A distribution point communicates to the management point in the following scenarios:

--   To report status of prestaged content
+-   To report the status of prestaged content

 -   To report usage summary data

 -   To report content validation

--   A pull distribution point reports package download status
+-   To report package download status

 |Description|UDP|TCP|
 |-----------------|---------|---------|